Qualis/www-qual-is/_posts/running-a-successful-pir.md

 ### Structure

 1. **Introduction to the Ceremony (1 min)**
-   Set the tone, reinforce blameless culture, and outline the session’s purpose.
+   Set the tone, reinforce blameless culture, and outline the session's purpose.

 2. **Explain the Expectation (2 min)**
    Review what was expected to happen (normal operation, expected behavior, or standard procedure).